 Some may be perplexed, as most LEDs have a blue hue.

-However, because some of them are more yellowish in general, they work well.
+However, they work well because some are more yellowish in general.

 - LEDs emit fewer UV rays, and because mosquitoes prefer them, they will seek out a light source that emits them.